TrevisanGMW/gt-tools/docs/README.md

 <img src="./media/gt_create_ik_leg.jpg" align="right"
      alt="GT Create IK Leg GUI">

-<p>(This script is no longer part of the GT Tools Menu, I've temporarily removed it so I can make it more user-friendly before reintroducing it back.)<br>This script assumes that you are using a simple leg composed of a hip joint, a knee joint an ankle joint and maybe ball and toe joints.<br>In case your setup is different, I suggest you try a different solution. </p>
+<p>This script is no longer part of the GT Tools Menu, I've temporarily removed it so I can make it more user-friendly.<br><br>This script assumes that you are using a simple leg composed of a hip joint, a knee joint an ankle joint and maybe ball and toe joints.<br>In case your setup is different, I suggest you try a different solution. </p>

 <p><b>Joint Tag (Suffix) and Ctrl Group Tag (Suffix): </b>
 <br>These two textfields allow you to define what suffix you used for you base skeleton joints and your control groups.